 Caller ID: The originating or calling party’s telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the Session Initiation Protocol (SIP) [Ref 7] messages.

-Call Origination: In the context of this document, the OSP is responsible for the origination of the call onto the service provider voice network if the service provider receives the call via a "user-to-network interface" (UNI).
+Call Origination: In the context of this document, the OSP is responsible for the origination of the call onto the service provider voice network if the service provider receives the call via a UNI.

 (Digital) Certificate: Binds a public key to a Subject (e.g., the end-entity).
 A certificate document in the form of a digital data object (a data object used by a computer) to which is appended a computed digital signature value that depends on the data object [Ref 8].
 See also STI Certificate.